Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 There are a variety of different types of meditation to choose from.
 Here are some of the most popular:

-• Mantra meditation.
+- Mantra meditation.
 A mantra is a word that you repeat over and over to help focus your mind during meditation.

 TM, or Transcendental Meditation is a form of mantra meditation.

-Learn this techniques from a certified teacher who will give you a unique Sanskrit word to use as your mantra and instruct you in its use.
+You can learn it from a certified teacher who will give you a unique Sanskrit word to use as your mantra and instruct you in its use.

 Much of the research on the benefits of meditation are based on practitioners of this system.

-• High-Tech Meditation®.
+- High-Tech Meditation.
 Synchronicity High-Tech Meditation® uses technology to help you achieve deep meditative states quickly and with greater ease than with more traditional systems.

-Research demonstrates that meditators who regularly use High-Tech Meditation® experience a four-fold increase in results and benefits over "low-tech" methods.
+Research demonstrates that meditators who regularly use High-Tech Meditation experience a four-fold increase in results and benefits over "low-tech" methods.

-• Walking meditation.
+- Walking meditation.
 According to renowned meditation teacher Thich Nhat Hanh, a walking meditation is walking with reverence.
 It is walking mindfully, aware of each step.

 Try walking with your breath.
 Take two steps with each in-breath and three steps with each out-breath.